awsdocs/aws-xray-developer-guide/doc-source/xray-sdk-dotnet-configuration.md

 ## Logging \(\.NET Core\)<a name="xray-sdk-dotnet-configuration-corelogging"></a>

-The X\-Ray SDK for \.NET uses the same logging mechanism as the [AWS SDK for .NET](https://docs.aws.amazon.com/sdk-for-net/v3/developer-guide/net-dg-config-other.html#config-setting-awslogging).
-To configure logging for .NET Core application, pass the logging option to the `AWSXRayRecorder.RegisterLogger` method.
+The X\-Ray SDK for \.NET uses the same logging options as the [AWS SDK for \.NET](https://docs.aws.amazon.com/sdk-for-net/v3/developer-guide/net-dg-config-other.html#config-setting-awslogging)\.
+To configure logging for \.NET Core applications, pass the logging option to the `AWSXRayRecorder.RegisterLogger` method\.

 For example, to use log4net, create a configuration file that defines the logger, the output format, and the file location\.